 In addition to the exciting activities and camp events, medical management is an important aspect of Camp Sweeney.
 Our medical program is conducted by a sizeable and talented staff whose goal is to teach each child as much as possible about managing their diabetes.
-Our Camp Director, Dr. Ernie Fernandez, and Medical Directors, Dr. Kathy Sumpter and Dr. Jimmy Tarpley, work hand-in-hand with pediatric resident physicians, medical students, registered dietitians, and highly trained counselors to oversee every aspect of each camper’s medical care.
+Our Camp Director, Dr. Ernie Fernandez, and Medical Directors, Dr. Soumya Adhikari and Dr. Kathy Sumpter, work hand-in-hand with pediatric resident physicians, medical students, registered dietitians, and highly trained counselors to oversee every aspect of each camper’s medical care.

 On opening day, members of the medical staff conduct an extensive intake interview with parents and campers to obtain medical history, insulin dosages, meal plans, and food or drug allergies.
 Although all insulin, syringes, alcohol swaps and testing equipment are provided for each camper, parents are asked to bring additional medications their child may be taking.
 All medications must be in the original containers.
 In addition, campers on insulin pumps are asked to bring all needed pump supplies for the duration of the session.

 On closing day, parents are given a complete report of their camper’s medical history at camp and guidelines for an easy transition to medical self-maintenance at home.

 While at camp, each camper tests his or her own blood sugar five to seven times each day, plus additional times if a low blood sugar is suspected.
 Additionally, a urine ketone determination is performed each morning.
 Medical staff members review test results before each meal use our online database to prescribe insulin dosages.
 Insulin is administered by campers under strict supervision.
 If a child is not yet administering his or her own insulin, our skilled staff is on-hand to help.
 Each camper’s chart is reviewed each evening to make adjustments for the next day.